 All peas, as well as fava beans, should be planted as soon as possible in spring to take advantage of the cool weather they prefer.

-Favorite Varieties: Sugar Daddy snap pea, Wando shelling pea (a cold- and heat-tolerant variety), Golden Sweet snow pea (always a top producer in my garden), Oregon Sugar Pod II snow pea, Extra Precoce a Grand Violetto fava bean, Royal Burgundy bush bean (a summer staple for me), Beurre de Rocquencourt bush bean, Dragon Tongue bush bean (I grow these every year), Tongues of Fire bush bean, Gold Marie vining bean, Thai Purple Podded yardlong bean
+Favorite legume varieties: Sugar Daddy snap pea, Wando shelling pea (a cold- and heat-tolerant variety), Golden Sweet snow pea, Oregon Sugar Pod II snow pea, Windsor fava bean, Royal Burgundy bush bean, Gold Rush bush bean, Dragon Tongue bush bean, Orient Wonder yardlong bean

-When left to flower, basil is highly attractive to pollinators, making it an excellent choice as a companion crop among cucumbers, squash, and fruit trees.
-I usually keep one of each type of basil plant in my kitchen garden (sweet, spicy, citrusy, and maybe a specialty variety like cinnamon), and scatter a few more around the yard in my ornamental beds, just for their flowers.
+I usually keep one of each type of basil plant in my kitchen garden (sweet, spicy, citrusy, a specialty variety like cinnamon, and my perennial African Blue basil), and scatter a few more around the yard in my ornamental beds, just for their flowers.

 Basil planted in walkways will release an intoxicating aroma when you brush against them.
 (This same aroma also helps to repel flies, gnats, and mosquitoes, so plant some basil near your windows too.)

 For all these reasons, this multi-use herb makes an appearance in my garden every year as a staple crop.
 If you’re stuck on which variety to grow, try a “basil blend” packet that includes a mix of seed cultivars and foliage colors.